 A transcript evaluation is a process by which a professional evaluator verifies the authenticity and equivalence of international transcripts.
 The evaluation equates the education and develops a grade point average according to US standards.
 George Mason University requires all applicants who have completed degrees outside the United States to submit their transcripts for degree validation before they may be considered for admission to a graduate degree program at Mason.

-We do not offer conditional admission, but if you are interested in improving your English-language skills in preparation for graduate study, you may want to consider applying for our INTO Mason program.
-For more information please contact their offices.
+We do not offer conditional admission for applicants who do not meet our English-Language Proficiency Exam scores.
+If you are interested in improving your English-language skills in preparation for graduate study, you may want to consider applying for our INTO Mason program.
+For more information, please contact their offices.

 College Transcripts and Diplomas